RBN-Apps/Quick-Tile-Settings/README.md

 2. **Connect your device to your computer** via USB.
 3. **Ensure ADB is installed** on your computer.
 (Search "install ADB" for instructions specific to your OS).
-4. Now you have two options to grant the permission:
-    * **Option 1:** Grant the permission using the following command:
+4. **Grant the permission using one of the following ADB commands:**
+    * **Option A (If app is already installed):**
      ```bash
      adb shell pm grant com.rbn.qtsettings android.permission.WRITE_SECURE_SETTINGS
      ```
-      This command will grant the required permission to the app.
-    * **Option 2:** Install the app with the permission granted:
+    * **Option B (Grant during installation):**
+      (First, uninstall the app if it's already present without the permission)
      ```bash
      adb install -g -r path/to/your/app.apk
      ```
-      This command will install the app and grant the required permission in one step. (-g flag grants all runtime permissions at install time, and -r flag allows reinstallation of the app).

-   The app also provides a help dialog (accessible via the help icon in the app's toolbar) with this command and an option to copy it.
+   Replace `path/to/your/app.apk` with the actual path to the APK file.
+The `-g` flag grants all runtime permissions listed in the manifest, which for this app effectively grants `WRITE_SECURE_SETTINGS` due to how it's declared.

+   The in-app help dialog provides copy buttons for these commands.

+#### Method 2: Shizuku

+[Shizuku](https://shizuku.rikka.app/) allows apps to use system APIs with elevated privileges.
+If you have Shizuku installed and running (either via ADB or Root), you can grant the permission through it.

+1. **Install and set up Shizuku** on your device.
+Follow the instructions provided by the Shizuku app.
+2. Open **Quick-Tile Settings**.
+If Shizuku is running, the in-app permission dialog will offer a " Grant using Shizuku" option.
+3. If Quick-Tile Settings doesn't yet have permission to *use* Shizuku, you'll first be prompted to grant that via a Shizuku system dialog.
+4. Once Quick-Tile Settings has permission to use Shizuku, tapping "Grant using Shizuku" will attempt to set the `WRITE_SECURE_SETTINGS` permission.

+#### Method 3: Root

+If your device is rooted, the app can attempt to grant the permission using root privileges.

+1. Ensure your device is properly rooted and a root management app (like Magisk) is installed and allows root access requests.
+2. Open **Quick-Tile Settings**.
+The in-app permission dialog will detect root and offer a "Grant using Root" option.
+3. Tapping this button will prompt your root management app to grant root access to Quick-Tile Settings for executing the permission grant command.

+**After granting the permission using any method, the app should detect it.
+You might need to restart the app or pull down the Quick Settings panel again for the tiles to become fully functional.**

 ### 2. Configure Tiles in the App

 1. Open the **Quick-Tile Settings** app.
-2. You'll see a warning if the permission hasn't been granted.
-Use the help icon if needed.
+2. If the permission hasn't been granted, you'll see a warning.
+Use the help icon (`?`) in the toolbar to access the permission granting options.
 3. Navigate to the **"Private DNS"** or **"USB Debugging"** tab.
 4. **For Private DNS:**
     * **Select Cycle States:** Check the boxes for "DNS Off" and "DNS Auto" if you want them in the